cisagov/get.gov/pages/help/help_domain-requests.md

 Follow these steps to make changes.

-1. Sign in with your Login.gov account to <a href="#">manage your domain</a>.
+1. Sign in with your Login.gov account to [manage your domain](#).
 2. Click the “Manage” link for the domain you want to change.
 This takes you to the domain overview page.
-3. Click the “Withdraw request” button to withdraw your request.</li>
+3. Click the “Withdraw request” button to withdraw your request.
 4. Confirm that you want to withdraw your request.
 This takes you back to the domain management page.
 5. Click the “Manage” link for the domain you want to change.
 This takes you to the domain overview page.
 6. Go to the section of the request you want to change.
 Make your changes.